aashika116/Thesis-LLM-in-CubeGUI-for-HPC-performance-Analysis/README.md

 ## Getting started
-View the thesis proposal, thesis writeup and the analysis results in the thesis-documentation branch.
+View the analysis results in the thesis-documentation branch.

 The cube files used to test reside in: https://uni-paderborn.sciebo.de/s/8JQjDmZ95TNoRkj